YWCA Madison is dedicated to eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.

 Community Space Usage

-YWCA Madison provides meeting space, dependent on room availability, to local organizations that share a mission and vision similar to YWCA.
-Due to the current global health climate, YWCA Madison is currently not open to outside organizations for community space usage.
+YWCA Madison is open to providing meeting space, dependent on room availability, to local organizations that share a mission and vision similar to YWCA.
+To inquire about space, contact a team member or call the main phone number.

 Smiling Woman, Human Services, YWCA Madison